-- Student has to issue the MTI to his/her bank mentioning the institute's account information. - The student's bank has to prepare payorder and directly send to the institute's account in institute's bank. - Student and Institute have to get the payment information from their respective banks, beside their own transaction.
+- a) Student has to issue the MTI to his/her bank mentioning the institute's account information. - b) The student's bank has to prepare payorder and directly send to the institute's account in institute's bank. - c) Student and Institute have to get the payment information from their respective banks, beside their own transaction.

-Delivering Courses: This module includes two major activities; the delivery of the digital course and the acceptance of delivery.
+Delivering Digital Examination: This module includes two major activities; the delivery of the digital examination kit and the acceptance of delivery.
 The activities can be outlined as follows:

-- Institute has to prepare a message to send the decryption key taking theory of cross validation as encryption mechanism. - b) Decrypting the digital course student has to send the acceptance message.
+- a) Institute has to prepare a message to send the decryption key taking theory of cross validation as encryption mechanism. - b) Decrypting the digital course student has to send the acceptance message.

-Starting from the initial state, say S_0 , and ending at final state, say S_F, each of the above activities will lead the system through fair states, making the GSR protocol fair in true sense as a whole.
+Starting from the initial state, say $S_0$ , and ending at final state, say $S_F$ , each of the above activities will lead the system through fair states, making the GSR protocol fair in true sense as a whole.

-A GSR Fair Exchange protocols for E-learning on demand: The protocol starts when the student (S) enters into the website of the Institute (I) to have the details of the course and being satisfied with the course decides to subscribe it.
+A GSR Fair Exchange protocols for E-assessment on demand:

+The protocol starts when the student (S) enters into the website of the Institute (I) to have the details of the examination and being satisfied decides to subscribe it.
 After that the protocol may be described as follows:

-- 1) I \rightarrow S: [c, K_I], I{ipub} ; /S selects a product c from I's website/ - 2) S \rightarrow I: CR [CC(CR), I{iprv}] [S{ipub}, I{ipub}]; /S places the Course Requisition to I/ - 3) I \rightarrow S: [Abort, I{iprv}]; / I aborts/
+1) I $\rightarrow$ S: [c, $K_I$ ], $I{ipub}$ ; /\S selects a examination kit c from I's website\/

+2) S $\rightarrow$ I: ER [CC(ER), Iiprv] [Sipub, Iipub]; /\S places the Examination Requisition to I\/ 3) I $\rightarrow$ S: [Abort, Iiprv]; /\ I aborts\/ Or